Using the CPR steps on someone who is not breathing can help keep them alive until the emergency services arrive.

 CPR works by keeping a person’s blood flowing until healthcare professionals can help them.
 People without first aid training can still save a life by using the CPR steps.

-When a person initiates CPR immediately after someone’s heart stops beating, CPR can double or even triple the chances of them surviving.
+When a person initiates CPR immediately after someone’s heart stops beating, CPR can

 In this article, we provide a step-by-step visual guide to performing CPR.

 Use CPR when an adult is not breathing or when they are only gasping occasionally, and when they are not responding to questions or taps on the shoulder.

 In children and infants, use CPR when they are not breathing normally and not responding.